Why Do Decks Need To Be Maintained?

 Choosing The Right Stain

-The vast array of stains and sealers on the market today fall into three different categories: Solid, semi-transparent and transparent.
+The vast array of stains and sealers on the market today fall into three main categories: Solid, semi-transparent and transparent.

 Solid stains are film-forming stains that actually lay on top of the wood.
 Solid stains, like all stains and sealers, will breakdown over time.
 Beyond fading, the effects of the sun along with excess moisture will cause solid stains to peel and chip.
-We believe the best way to protect exterior wood is through the use of non film-forming oil based stains.
-These are labeled as transparent and semi-transparent stains.
-Stains in these categories are penetrating, and do not form a film that sits on top of the wood’s surface.
+A main benefit of a solid coating is that it can be applied over other finishes and will make the deck look uniform.
+The covering of the wood grain and the tendency to peel is often undesirable.

 Penetrating transparent and semi-transparent stains contain pigments and oils that do not form a surface.
-Our recommended stain is Armstrong.
-Armstrong’s formula is a combination of drying and non-drying oils that gives the user two layers of protection.
+Our recommended stain is Armstrong Clark.
+Armstrong’s formula is a combination of oils that gives the user two layers of protection.

-Armstrong can be applied in direct sunlight.
-Applications are for all new, old, pressure treated and cedar wood surfaces such as: Decks, siding, shakes and shingles, fences and log homes where color retention, water repellency and wood conditioning is the desired goal.
+Armstrong Clark can be applied in direct sunlight.
+Applications are for all new, old, pressure treated and cedar wood surfaces such as: decks, siding, shakes and shingles, fences and log homes where color retention, water repellency and wood conditioning is the desired goal.

 All wood surfaces should have a neutral pH balance before any stain is applied.
 Using wood cleaners and strippers will alter the pH, and require the use of a brightener to restore the wood to its neutral state.
 By applying a wood brightener, a neutral environment is created on the wood surface.
 This helps to open up the wood pores and lighten the wood.
 The result is a “brand new wood” look that is always desired.